 - Gradually add the lemon zest and lemon juice while continuously whisking until the mixture thickens a little and becomes creamy.

 - Keep whisking.
-Turn off the heat and add the lemon-egg mixture into the pot.
-Stir thoroughly.Add salt, fresh ground pepper and extra lemon juice to taste.
+Pour the lemon-egg mixture into the pot.
+Stir thoroughly.Add sea salt, fresh ground pepper, and extra lemon juice to taste.

 - Serve in bowls with a sprinkle of fresh thyme leaves and chili flakes.